CaptainDario/kagome_dart/README.md

 ## Compiling kagome yourself

-**Note for windows user,** use Msys2 and MinGW to compile the go source to a dynamic library on Windows.

 This could be helpful if you want to use a different dictionary.
 First you need to clone the kagome repo to have access to the source.